7 minutes read

 1. Watch what you eat

 A diverse and balanced diet is a cornerstone of good gut health.
 The food you eat directly influences the composition of your gut microbiome.
-Eating a range of foods which include prebiotics and probiotics and avoiding excessive sugar and processed foods can support a healthy, balanced gut, improve gut health and avoid various health issues associated with (disturbances or an unbalancing of the gut microbiome).
+Eating a range of foods good for gut health including prebiotics and probiotics and avoiding excessive sugar and processed foods.
+This support a healthy, balanced gut, improve gut health, improve digestion, and avoid various health issues associated with (disturbances or an unbalancing of the gut microbiome).
 These conditions include digestive issues, autoimmune diseases, and even mental health diseases.

 Prebiotics are foods that are high in fiber such as vegetables, whole grains, legumes, and nuts which promote the growth of many beneficial gut bacteria.
 These fibers are unable to be broken down by your digestive system but can be fermented by the bacteria in the gut for use as a fuel source, producing health-promoting molecules in the process such as short-chain fatty acids that can suppress inflammation, cardiovascular disease, and even cancer1,2.